putting a bank account in a trust

 What Not to Put in a Trust

 While bank accounts are ideal for funding a trust, there are several other accounts and assets that do not belong in a trust.
-For example, 401ks and life insurance policies don’t need the help of a trust to easily pass an inheritance to your beneficiaries.
+For example, putting 401ks and other qualified tax-deferred accounts into a trust in the wrong way may cause adverse tax consequences and should only be done with the help of an attorney.
 If you want to know more about what doesn’t belong in a trust, or if you have questions about putting a bank account into your existing trust, give your estate planning attorney at Phelps LaClair a call

 Get Help Creating a Revocable Living Trust in Arizona